DrMueller/ReSharperRunner/README.md

 Path to the solution to analyze.

-Defines wheter the scan also checks the transitive dependencies.
+Defines whether the scan also checks the transitive dependencies.

 ### Threshold for failure